ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Step 8: Choose Workspace Avatar

-Now you can pick a picture for your overall Workspace.
+Now you can finally pick a picture for your overall Workspace.
 In most cases, I suggest people use their company logo.

 Step 9: Name Your First Space in Your Workspace